How to Make Cuts With a Jigsaw

 Wood

 Wood is probably the easiest thing to work with for jigsaws.
 However, wood comes in loads of different variations – you’ve got softwood, hardwood, plywood, MDF, and much more.
-Each of these types is going to feel different underneath your saw.
+Each of these types of wood is going to feel different underneath your saw.

-That being said, the main thing to remember with wood is to let the saw do the work.
+That being said, the main thing to remember with woodworking is to let the saw do the work.
 As soon as you push forward too much, your blade is going to be thrown straight off your guideline.
 Resist the urge to do so and only ever apply gentle forward pressure.

 Metal